How to Measure AI Search Visibility: The CMO's Share of Citation Framework

 | Share of Citation | Citations earned ÷ Total citation slots | Direct attribution by AI engines | Indirect brand associations |

-How to calculate your Share of Citation: step-by-step
+How to calculate Share of Citation

-Step 1: Define your query set
+Step 1: Define the query set

 Examples:

-- "best [your category] platform for [use case]"
+- best [your category] platform for [use case]

-- "how to [solve the problem your product addresses]"
+- how to [solve the problem your product addresses]

-- "which [product type] gets cited most by AI search"
+- which [product type] gets cited most by AI search

-- "top [agency type] 2026"
+- top [agency type] 2026

 Step 2: Run across all four engines